 Through this partnership, Measurabl will contribute to industry dialogue around real estate benchmarking, sustainable finance, and transition risk, while engaging directly with Canada’s leading real estate organizations.

-As sustainability becomes embedded in how real estate is valued and financed, the ability to turn sustainability data into performance will define market leaders.
+As sustainability becomes more embedded in how real estate is valued and financed, the ability to turn sustainability data into performance will help define market leaders in Canada.